aminya/project_options/README.md

 - `TARGETS`: the targets you want to package.
 It is recursively found for the current folder if not specified

-- `PUBLIC_INCLUDES`: a list of public/interface include directories or files
+- `PUBLIC_INCLUDES`: a list of public/interface include directories or files.
+  _the given include directories are directly installed to the install destination.
+To have an `include` folder in the install destination with the content of your include directory, name your directory `include`._

 - `PUBLIC_DEPENDENCIES_CONFIGURED`: the names of the INTERFACE/PUBLIC dependencies that are found using `CONFIG`.